lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 In recent years, backend development has taken a turn into system programming languages as demand grows for scale and performance.
 This trend has mostly been led by Go or, in recent years, Rust.
 Yet there might be one more alternative that still waits to shine.

 ## Why consider alternatives?
-A recent trend is to rewrite everything to Rust.
 Don’t get me wrong, Rust is a great language with great performance and memory safety, but there is one caveat with using Rust.
 It is language complexity and its steep learning curve.
-For someone transitioning from a higher-level language, it might not be so easy to grasp what Rust is about quickly, moreover, if you have several people that you want to transit into this new world, it might be even harder.
+For someone transitioning from a higher-level language, it might not be so easy to grasp what Rust is about quickly, not to mention the whole team that needs to transition.

 One prominent language that is often skipped when considering performance is Swift.
-I know that it is supposed to be “Apple only”, but in recent years, there has been a growing movement not only from the community but also from Apple to make Swift a great language on the server side, and that’s what I want to show you today.With its concise syntax, memory management model, and growing support, it is a tempting alternative.
+I know that it was “Apple only”, but in recent years, there has been a growing movement not only from the community but also from Apple to make Swift a language on the server side of things, and that’s what I want to show you today.
+With its concise syntax, memory management model, and growing support, it is a tempting alternative.

 ## High-Level Comparison of Rust and Swift in Backend Contexts